jchapin/capitaltechnologyservices.github.io/_posts/2017-07-11-checklist-rails-ci-setup.md

 1. Setup Development, Test, and Staging Environments

+    Many of our projects start their life on Heroku with development, test, and staging environments being hosted on that platform.
+The dev environment is for very experimental ideas and troubleshooting and is occasionally deployed to manually.
+Test environments are used by internal QA teams.
+Staging environments are used for client user acceptance testing before a production release.
+The CI server (Jenkins) is setup to deploy to these environments whenever master is updated.
+So they need to be setup prior to configuring the project for CI.
+We can also host dev, test, and staging environments on Google Cloud Services (GCS) and Amazon Web Services (AWS).

     1. Change directory into the project's root directory.

     1.  ```heroku create app-name-dev --remote dev```